DanielWangKL/IBA-Challenge-Opportunity-Prediction/README.md

 By looking at the training results, we can observe that the model doesn't suffer from overfitting problem since both the accuracy and loss don't bounce back.

+**K-Fold Cross Validation**

+Peform K-fold cross validation to ensure the model is not biased due to random split of the dataset.
+The test set is set aside for the final model evaluation.

+accuracy: 68.96%

+accuracy: 69.07%

+accuracy: 69.01%

+accuracy: 68.37%

+accuracy: 69.17%

+accuracy: 68.95%

+accuracy: 68.98%

+accuracy: 68.90%

+accuracy: 69.26%

+accuracy: 68.57%

+68.92% (+/- 0.25%)

 **Confusion Matrix**

 ![alt text](https://github.com/klwangaa/IBA-Challenge-Opportunity-Prediction/blob/main/Graphics/Deep_Learning_Confusion_Matrix.PNG)